• Free Shipping For Product Orders Over $99!

 Ask Ariel's supplements for dogs with bone cancer can be used along with conventional treatments prescribed by your veterinarian.
 Our natural remedies can help your dog in three different ways:

-K9 CurcuMagic is a scientifically proven, natural anti-inflammatory pet supplement containing a patented combination of three curcuminoids and turmeric essential oil acting as free-radical scavengers.
+CurcuMagic For Pets is a scientifically proven, natural anti-inflammatory pet supplement containing a patented combination of three curcuminoids acting as free-radical scavengers.
 These cancer-fighting nutrients in this unique bioactive turmeric formula help pets prevent and fight cancer.
-K9 CurcuMagic absorbs best when digested with fat, especially omega-3 fatty acids (found in Amazing Omegas), which is why our clients use the two pet cancer supplements together.
+CurcuMagic absorbs best when digested with fat, especially omega-3 fatty acids (found in Amazing Omegas), which is why our clients use the two pet cancer supplements together.
 If your pet is undergoing radiation, curcumin can protect the skin during radiation.
 Herbal supplements for dogs with bone cancer can provide natural pain relief.

-Resveratrol for Dogs is an exceptional antioxidant, backed by research, that promotes cartilage, disc and joint health.
+Resveratrol For Pets is an exceptional antioxidant, backed by research, that promotes cartilage, disc and joint health.
 Resveratrol research suggests that it can help protect bones and cartilage from breaking down and may help relieve joint pain.
 Resveratrol may also help fight cancer by inhibiting the growth of cancer cells and targeting free radicals.
-Resveratrol for Dogs also supports immune function and provides excellent natural cancer support for dogs.
+Resveratrol for Pets also supports immune function and provides excellent natural cancer support for dogs.

-Amazing Omegas for Pets is a high-quality fish oil available for pets.
+Amazing Omegas is a high-quality fish oil available for pets.
 It is a powerhouse of omega-3 nutrients (essential fatty acids) that can help your dog fight cancer.
 Amazing Omegas is a highly purified fish oil made from sardines, anchovies and mackerel, processed with minimal heat to preserve the oil in its natural state.
-It’s packed in glass bottles to prevent any chemicals from plastic leaching into the oil.
 It’s naturally processed and highly bioavailable, with all toxins and heavy metals carefully removed.
 Compare the nutrient panel of this premium dog fish oil to all other brands and see the difference.

 Ultra-Flex Collagen helps to build and protect ligaments and joints.
 A natural “whole-food” supplement that increases the elasticity and stability in the joints, muscles and connective tissue.
 Ultra-Flex Collagen For Pets contains NEM® brand eggshell membrane - a safe, all-natural whole-food source containing three varieties of collagen, glycosaminoglycans (GAGs) such as chondroitin sulfate, glucosamine, hyaluronic acid, and enzymes, which support joints and connective tissue.
 It contains key enzymes for enhanced absorption and bioavailability.
 Excellent choice for pets that are allergic to glucosamine or that are picky about herbal formulas.
 Especially important for dogs that have had a limb amputated.